Reeperbahn – Entertainment Boulevard or Still a Wicked Mile?

 According to the tourist bureau, the gentrification of the Reeperbahn has brought back many of Hamburg’s citizens to the area.
 While once the wicked mile, the Reeperbahn has turned into an ‘entertainment boulevard’.

-The Reeperbahn Festival was on and the street was packed with people, music was blasting from a stage and flashing neon signs everywhere called attention to the entertainment venue.
-We never got to walk through Hamburg’s “mile of sin” and from our coach the Reeperbahn looked every bit like an entertainment boulevard.
+The Reeperbahn Festival is one of Germany’s largest club festivals and each year it presents more than 400 events over a range of venues.
+The festival was on and the street was packed with people, music was blasting from the stage and flashing neon signs everywhere called attention to the musical entertainment that was happening in the Reeperbahn.
+Thanks to the censorship of our tour guide we never got to walk through Hamburg’s “mile of sin”.

 Getting there by Public Transport: